M5-sich/cs3503-a1-michael-sich/README.md

 For comparisons, instead of parsing pairs from a text file, I just hardcoded them in a function.
 It’s way simpler and I didn’t want to overcomplicate things (I understand this may cost me some points).

+## what to expect when running

+when you run `./a1` the program shows a menu like this:
+menu: 1. run division tests 2. run subtraction tests 3. run comparison tests 4. run print_tables tests 5. convert any number

 ## File structure

 - **convert.c** – all the function implementations (`div_convert`, `sub_convert`, `print_tables`)